Nanibucky/Maistro/README.md

 ## Overview

 The Memory Agent is an AI-powered chatbot designed to save and manage semantic memories within a user profile or a collection.
-It integrates LangChain, LangGraph, and Trustcall to facilitate long-term memory retention and procedural adaptation.
+It leverages technologies such as LangChain, LangGraph, and Trustcall to facilitate long-term memory management and task assistance.

 ## Features

-Saves semantic memories to a user profile or a collection.
+- **Semantic Memory Management**: Saves semantic memories to a user profile or a collection.
+- **Dynamic Memory Updates**: Determines when to save memories dynamically for better user experience.

-Uses Trustcall to update and manage memory schemas.
+- **Trustcall Integration**: Uses Trustcall to update and manage memory schemas.

-Integrates task_mAIstro, an AI assistant that helps manage a ToDo list.
+- **ToDo List Management**: Integrates task_mAIstro, an AI assistant that helps manage a ToDo list.

-Supports procedural memory, allowing users to set preferences for task management.
+- **Procedural Memory Support**: Allows users to set preferences for task management.

-Determines when to save memories dynamically for better user

-# Memory Agent

-## Overview

-The Memory Agent is a sophisticated system designed to assist users by keeping track of their personal information, tasks, and preferences.
-It leverages long-term memory to provide a personalized and efficient user experience.
+- **Graphical Observation**: Utilizes LangGraph Studio to observe the application in a graphical format.

 ## Components